 Completion of the Ph.D. degree requires fulfillment of the following coursework.
 Examples of courses that meet these requirements can be found here.

-Students must satisfactorily complete (grade B or better) nine credit hours (typically three courses) of graduate-level science or engineering.
-Courses pertinent to the student’s areas of interest are selected with approval of the research adviser.
+Technical Electives Students must satisfactorily complete (grade B or better) nine credit hours (typically three courses) of graduate-level science or engineering.
+Courses pertinent to the student’s areas of interest are selected with the approval of the research adviser.

-Students are required to enroll every semester in BME 802/BMME 890: BME Graduate Seminar.
+BME Graduate Seminar Students are required to enroll every semester in BME 802/BMME 890: BME Graduate Seminar.
 M.D./Ph.D. students are exempt during the clinical portion of their training.
-A list of 2014-2018 seminars can be found here.
+A list of upcoming seminars can be found here.

-In addition to the course requirements, a series of checkpoints along a timeline have been established to ensure that all graduate students make steady progress toward degree completion:
+In addition to the course requirements, a series of checkpoints along a timeline has been established to ensure that all graduate students make steady progress toward degree completion: